Atossa

 Atossa (Old Persian: Utauθa, or Old Iranian: Hutauθa; 550–475 BC) was an Achaemenid empress.
-She was the daughter of Cyrus the Great, the sister of Cambyses II, the wife of Darius the Great, the mother of Xerxes the Great and the grandmother of Artaxerxes I.
+She was the daughter of Cyrus the Great, the sister of Cambyses II, the wife of Darius the Great, the mother of Xerxes the Great and the grandmother of Artaxerxes I. Atossa was undoubtedly the most prominent woman in the history of Iran.
+During her husband's reign, she had a direct role in state affairs as queen.
+She played an important role in the history of Iran, serving at the court of Darius the Great.
+She was a poet and a scholar, teaching Persian literature to young people, and played a leading role in state affairs.
+Atossa continued to be the foremost lady of the court during the reign of her son, Xerxes.
+As long as she lived, Xerxes obeyed his mother, and Atossa was the true ruler of the Achaemenid Empire.

 Name

 The Persian name "Atossa" (or "Atusa") means "bestowing very richly" or "well trickling" or "well granting".
 Atossa is the Greek (Ἄτοσσα) transliteration of the Old Persian name Utauθa.
 Her name in Avestan is Hutaosā.

 Queen Atossa is the most famous bearer of this name, however, the name Atossa appears to have been a traditional one within the Achaemenid clan.
 According to the genealogy of the Kings of Cappadocia, the name Atossa was also borne by a sister of Cambyses I and sister-wife of Artaxerxes II.

 Early life

 Atossa was born in 550 BCE as the eldest daughter of Cyrus the Great and his wife Cassandane.
 Cassandane, an Achaemenian and the daughter of Pharnaspes, bore Cyrus two sons, Cambyses II and Bardiya, as well as three daughters: Atossa, Artystone, and Roxane.
 Cyrus and Cassandane were known to share a deeply loving relationship.
 Following the death of Cyrus, both Atossa and Artystone were married to Darius the Great.